CrimsonRedstone/ModernEdirolSD80/README.md

 - Right-click any fader, knob, toggle or menu to **lock** it.
 Locks survive patch, MIDI import and presets
 - Session total recall via `getStateInformation` / `setStateInformation`
 - `.mesd80preset` XML snapshots
-- Standalone **ASIO** (Windows) plus WASAPI.
-No JUCE Options/Settings chrome — audio lives in OPTIONS.
-Cassette-reel app icon on the exe / VST3 / taskbar.
-Closing the standalone (X or Alt+F4) silences the module first so a note cannot stick.

 ## Standalone ASIO